hu5o-dev/MetadataTool/README.md

-Here's a GitHub README file for your Python script that processes files or folders, including colored output and EXIF data manipulation:

----

 # File Processor & EXIF Tool 🗂️✨

 A Python script to interactively process files or folders, allowing you to read, write, or remove EXIF metadata.
 The script features colored terminal output and a simple interface to streamline the task of managing file metadata.